Working for the Weald & Downland Living Museum

 Salary: £10.85 – 12.71 per hour

-We are looking for enthusiastic, can-do people to join our busy team as Front of House /Barista staff in the cafe.
-Working front of house, the successful candidates will provide excellent customer service and assist with a variety of tasks including making drinks, waiting tables, dishwashing and maintaining cleanliness in cafe areas.
+Working front of house and behind the scenes as required, the successful candidates will provide excellent customer service and assist with a variety of tasks including making drinks, waiting tables, dishwashing, basic food preparation and maintaining cleanliness in cafe areas.

 This is a zero-hours contract.
 Hours will vary week to week depending on visitor numbers, café demand and events.
 We anticipate the role will be busiest between April and October.